Steven Spielberg's unrealized projects: Pirates of the Caribbean

 In the mid-1990s, Spielberg acquired a copy of an early Pirates of the Caribbean draft based on the theme park attraction, written by Ted Elliott and Terry Rossio.
 Amblin bought the script, and Bill Murray, Steve Martin and Robin Williams were on Spielberg's mind for the Jack Sparrow role, but Disney did not care for his take on the material.
 A completely different script, also written by Elliott and Rossio, would eventually see production in the 2000s, with Johnny Depp in the Sparrow role under direction of Gore Verbinski.

 Meet the Parents

 It was reported that back in 1996, Spielberg was slated to direct Jim Carrey in a remake of Greg Glienna's 1992 film Meet the Parents for Universal Pictures.
 However, Spielberg, along with Carrey, left the project due to schedule conflicts.
 Spielberg's company DreamWorks served as a co-distributor of the 2000 remake.

 The Haunting

 Stephen King recalled in the late 1990s that Spielberg attempted to direct a remake of the 1963 film, with King serving as screenwriter.
 However, King left the project due to creative differences with Spielberg.
-As a result, Jan De Bont directed the film instead and Spielberg's studio DreamWorks distributed it.
+As a result, Jan De Bont directed the film instead and Spielberg executive produced it under the Amblin umbrella.It was distributed by DreamWorks.